How to Buy a Home, Even if You Don’t Earn Much

 2. Know the Difference Between an FHA Loan and a Conventional One

-An FHA loan is a mortgage that is secured by the Federal Housing Administration.
+An FHA loan is a mortgage secured by the Federal Housing Administration.
 With these loans, you can put as little as 3.5 percent down.
 They’re designed for lower-income people, so you can have a lower credit score and down payment.
 You are considered a riskier buyer, but the mortgage is insured by the government.

 Conventional loans are mortgages that aren’t guaranteed or insured by the federal government.
-They’re offered by private institutions like banks and credit unions and conform to the loan limits set forth by Freddie Mac and Fannie Mae.
+They’re offered by private institutions like banks and credit unions and conform to the loan limits set by Freddie Mac and Fannie Mae.
 You can get a conventional loan at either a fixed or adjustable interest rate.
 With these loans, you can put down as little as five percent.

 3. Freelancer?
 Come Prepared!